toml-lang/toml/README.md

 ```

 For the sake of readability, you may replace the T delimiter between date and
-time with a space (as permitted by RFC 3339 section 5.6).
+time with a space character (as permitted by RFC 3339 section 5.6).

 ```toml
 odt4 = 1979-05-27 07:32:00Z